Conservative activist Charlie Kirk assassinated at Utah university; shooter still at large

-OREM, Utah (AP) — Charlie Kirk, a conservative activist and close ally of President Donald Trump who played an influential role in rallying young Republican voters, was shot and killed at a Utah college event in what the governor called a political assassination.
+OREM, Utah (AP) — Authorities searched on Thursday for the shooter who with one gunshot from a distant rooftop killed conservative activist and Trump ally Charlie Kirk as he spoke at a Utah college event.

-Authorities say Kirk was killed with a single shot from a rooftop on Wednesday.
-Whoever fired the gun then slipped away amid the chaos of screams and students fleeing the Utah Valley University campus.
-Federal, state and local authorities were still searching for an unidentified shooter early Thursday and working what they called “multiple active crime scenes."
+Whoever fired the gun on Wednesday then slipped away amid the chaos of screams and students fleeing the Utah Valley University campus.
+Federal, state and local authorities were searching for an unidentified shooter early Thursday and were working what they called "multiple active crime scenes."

 “This is a dark day for our state.
-It’s a tragic day for our nation," said Utah Gov. Spencer Cox.
+It’s a tragic day for our nation," Utah Gov. Spencer Cox said.
 "I want to be very clear this is a political assassination.”

-Authorities did not immediately identify a motive, but the circumstances of the shooting drew renewed attention to an escalating threat of political violence in the United States that in the last several years has cut across the ideological spectrum.
+Authorities did not immediately identify a motive behind the killing of Kirk, who played an influential role in rallying young Republican voters.
+But the circumstances of the shooting drew renewed attention to an escalating threat of political violence in the United States that in the last several years has cut across the ideological spectrum.
 The assassination drew bipartisan condemnation, but a national reckoning over ways to prevent political grievances from manifesting as deadly violence seemed elusive.

 Videos posted to social media from Utah Valley University show Kirk speaking into a handheld microphone while sitting under a white tent emblazoned with the slogans “The American Comeback” and “Prove Me Wrong.”
-A single shot rings out and Kirk can be seen reaching up with his right hand as a large volume of blood gushes from the left side of his neck.
-Stunned spectators are heard gasping and screaming before people start to run away.
+A gunshot rings out, and Kirk can be seen reaching up with his right hand as blood gushes from the left side of his neck.
+Stunned spectators gasp and scream before people start running away.

 Kirk was taking questions about gun violence